Fourth Wing: Plot summary

-Cadet training starts, and Violet, despite being good in academics and trained as a scribe, struggles with sparring courses due to her frailty.
-She is targeted by marked ones who blame her for her mother’s actions.
-To improve her combat skills, Violet offers to teach Rhiannon about history in exchange for training.
-She also makes friends with Ridoc and Sawyer, teammates in her squad.
-Using Brennan's journal, she learns her sparring partners' names in advance and begins to poison them before their match to give her the upper hand.
-One night, she overhears marked ones having a secret meeting and is caught by Xaden, who asks her to stay quiet for a favor in the future.
+When cadet training starts, Violet struggles with sparring because of her frailty.
+She is targeted by marked ones, who blame her for General Sorrengail's actions.
+She begins learning her sparring partners' names in advance and poisoning them to give herself an advantage.
+One night, she overhears the marked ones having a secret meeting and is caught by Xaden, who asks her to stay quiet in exchange for a favor in the future.
 In a sparring match later, Xaden shows her how to improve her fighting skills.

-Violet and her squad meet the dragons and see a rare golden feathertail, a species known for avoiding human connections.
-During threshing, Violet learns that Jack wants to kill the golden dragon, thinking it is weak.
-She intervenes, but Jack and his friends attack her.
-Xaden and his dragon, Sgaeyl, watch the fight.
-Violet defeats her attackers, and then a large black dragon named Tairn appears, kills the remaining students, bonds with Violet, and takes her back to school.
-Violet becomes the first rider with two dragons, also connecting with the golden dragon, Andarna.
-She learns Tairn's previous rider died trying to revive someone during a revolt.
+Riders bond to a dragon which allows them to develop a magical power known as a signet, however, not every cadet is lucky enough to be picked by a dragon to be their rider.
+When Violet and her squad meet the dragons, they see a small, golden dragon, and Jack wants to kill it for appearing weak.
+Violet intervenes, but Jack and his friends attack her.
+Violet is saved by a large black dragon named Tairn, which takes her back to school.
+Violet also connects with the little dragon, Andarna, and becomes the first rider with two dragons.
 Dain kisses Violet, but finds that she no longer has feelings for him.

-Violet struggles to maintain balance on Tairn during flying training, feeling frustrated with Dain’s protective nature, which she interprets as believing she is weak.
-She also has yet to manifest a signet, which could kill her if not done soon.
-One night, Tairn wakes her when six unbonded cadets attempt to kill her.
-Andarna saves her by using her magic to briefly freeze time around Violet.
-Xaden rescues her and kills the cadets, and when Violet reveals a senior cadet let the attackers in, Xaden confronts them and has them executed in front of everyone for breaching the Codex.

-After the attack, Xaden arranges for Liam, his foster brother and a marked first year cadet, to protect Violet.
-During a meeting with their dragons, Violet learns she can communicate with Sgaeyl because of her bond with Tairn and that Andarna is a young dragon, which requires her abilities to remain secret.
-After weeks of waiting, Violet finally gains power from Tairn.
-She kisses Xaden due to Tairn’s feelings for Sgaeyl, which influences their feelings as well.
-During a sparring session, Jack tries to kill her, and she escapes by forcing orange juice into his mouth, which triggers an allergic reaction.
+Violet struggles to maintain balance on Tairn during training.
+One night, Tairn wakes her when six cadets attempt to kill her.
+Xaden rescues her and kills the cadets, with his signet that can wield shadows.
+When Violet reveals a senior cadet let the attackers in, Xaden confronts them and has them executed.
+After the attack, Xaden arranges for Liam, his foster brother and a marked cadet, to protect Violet.
+During a meeting with their dragons, Violet learns she can communicate with Sgaeyl because of her bond with Tairn.
+She kisses Xaden due to Tairn's feelings for Sgaeyl, which influence their feelings as well.
+Jack tries to kill her during a sparring session, but she escapes by purposefully triggering his allergies.